ignas-sakalauskas/SnsTestReceiver/README.md

 # SnsTestReceiver
 Simple API to receive and manage SNS test notifications.
 It could be very useful in integration tests to assert if SNS subscribers are receiving the expected notifications.
+The introductional blog post can be found [here](https://ignas.me/tech/snstestreceiver-introduction/).

 ## Setup